Towards Unified and Lossless Latent Space for 3D Molecular Latent Diffusion Modeling: Introduction

 To answer this research question, we propose to build a multi-modal latent diffusion model (LDM)~\cite{LDM} for the unified generative modeling of 3D molecules.
 LDM extends the diffusion paradigm~\cite{DDPM} by operating in a compressed latent space learned through variational autoencoders (VAEs)~\cite{VAE}, offering improved computational efficiency and generation quality.
 For 3D molecules, we can build a multi-modal VAE that compresses all three modalities in a single unified latent space.
-Scrutinizing the previous works, we identify the following challenges to achieve this purpose: \begin{itemize}[leftmargin=*] \item \textbf{Building a Single Unified Latent Space for 3D Molecules.} While previous studies have explored LDMs for 3D molecule and protein generation~\cite{GeoLDM,PepGLAD}, they fail to build a unified latent space that integrates all modalities.
-Their difficulty arises from the reliance on neural networks with baked-in 3D equivariance~\cite{EGNN,JODO}, which mostly maintain separate latent spaces for 3D equivariant and invariant modalities (\cf Figure~\ref{fig:teaser}(b)). \item \textbf{Ensuring Near-Lossless Compression.} Maintaining a low reconstruction error for the multi-modal VAE is critical, as even small errors can result in invalid or unstable 3D structures.
+Scrutinizing the previous works, we identify the following challenges to achieve this purpose: \begin{itemize}[leftmargin=*] \item \textbf{The Challenge of Compressing Multi-modality in One Latent Space.} While previous studies have explored LDMs for 3D molecule and protein generation~\cite{GeoLDM,PepGLAD}, they fail to build a unified latent space that integrates all modalities.
+Their difficulty arises from the reliance on neural networks with baked-in 3D equivariance~\cite{EGNN,JODO}, which mostly maintain separate latent spaces for 3D equivariant and invariant modalities (\cf Figure~\ref{fig:teaser}(b)). \item \textbf{The Challenge of Ensuring Near-Lossless Compression.} Ensuring a low reconstruction error for the molecular VAE is critical, as even small errors can result in invalid or unstable 3D structures.
 Furthermore, imprecise latents that cannot reproduce the original molecule can propagate their errors to the LDM, easily disrupting the generative modeling.
-Despite its critical importance, reconstruction error has been largely overlooked in previous works~\cite{GeoLDM,PepGLAD} (\cf Table~\ref{tab:comparison}). \end{itemize}
+Despite its critical importance, reconstruction error has been largely overlooked in previous works~\cite{GeoLDM,PepGLAD} (\cf Figure~\ref{fig:comparison}(a;b)). \end{itemize} In this work, we introduce \textbf{UAE-3D}, \underline{\textbf{U}}nified Variational \underline{\textbf{A}}uto-\underline{\textbf{E}}ncoder for \underline{\textbf{3D}} Molecular Latent Diffusion Modeling, a VAE that can compress the multi-modal features of 3D molecules into a unified latent space while maintaining near zero (100\% atom/bond accuracy and 2E-4 coordinate RMSD) reconstruction error.
+To obtain a latent space integrating both 3D equivariant and invariant modalities, we draw inspiration from the ``bitter lesson''~\cite{MCF} of 3D molecules: rather than using models with intricate, baked-in 3D equivariance, UAE-3D trains a neural network to ``learn'' 3D equivariance through our tailor-made SE(3) augmentations, encouraging the transformation on the input coordinates to be reflected equivariantly on the output coordinates.
+Moreover, UAE-3D employs the Relational Transformer~\cite{RelationalTransformer} as its encoder, leveraging its scalability and flexibility to incorporate both atom-wise and edge-wise features.
+A Transformer-based~\cite{Transformer} decoder is jointly trained with the encoder to reconstruct both 3D invariant and equivariant molecular features.